 I’ve appeared as a soloist with orchestras around the UK performing such works as Strauss’s Four Last Songs, Berg’s Seven Early Songs and Villa Lobos’s Bachianas Brasilieras.

-I’ve sung in venues throughout the country from St John’s Smith Square, Snape Maltings, St Martin-in-the-Fields, St George’s Bristol and Dorchester Abbey to Salisbury Cathedral, Bath Abbey and Petersfield Festival Hall.
+I’ve sung in venues throughout the country from St John’s Smith Square, Snape Maltings, St Martin in the Fields, St George’s Brandon Hill and Dorchester Abbey to Salisbury Cathedral, Bath Abbey and Petersfield Festival Hall.